netdata/netdata/docs/collect/container-metrics.md

 Netdata then collects metrics from the container itself, but also dozens [MySQL-specific metrics](https://learn.netdata.cloud/docs/agent/collectors/go.d.plugin/modules/mysql#charts) as well.

+### Collect metrics from applications running in Docker containers

-You could use this technique to monitor an entire infrastructure run on Docker containers.
-The same [enable and configure](/docs/collect/enable-configure.md) techniques apply whether an application runs on the host system or inside of a container.
-You just need to configure the exposed endpoint if it's not set to the application's default.
+You could use this technique to monitor an entire infrastructure of Docker containers.
+The same [enable and configure](/docs/collect/enable-configure.md) procedures apply whether an application runs on the host system or inside a container.
+You may need to configure the target endpoint if it's not the application's default.

 Netdata can even [run in a Docker container](/packaging/docker/README.md) itself, and then collect metrics about the host system, its own container with cgroups, and any applications you want to monitor.

+See our [application metrics doc](/docs/collect/application-metrics.md) for details about Netdata's application metrics collection capabilities.

 ## Collect Kubernetes metrics